frc2879/Resources/README.md

 **Wednesday, April 6 to Saturday, April 9, 2016**. *Competition!*  In Williams Arena at the University of Minnesota.
 So, after 6 weeks of being isolated and alone, we let our robot loose on our competition.
 There are about 60 teams registered for our competition.
 During the same time, there will also be 60 more teams competing across the street from where we are, in Mariucci Arena.

 ## Forums and Communities
 - [FIRST Blog](http://www.usfirst.org/roboticsprograms/frc/blog) is the official blog of the FIRST Robotics Competition.
 It contains helpful answers to various questions teams have submitted about rules.
+They occasionally make posts about competition rules changes before the competition starts here.
 - [Chief Delphi](http://www.chiefdelphi.com/forums/portal.php) is a unofficial gathering place of different FIRST teams to discuss the FIRST competitions.
 It contains plenty of gossip, but appears to have a lot of helpful information on technical matters as well.
 - [FIRST Forums](http://forums.usfirst.org/forum.php) is the offical FIRST forums, the place for official discussions about FIRST programs and mission.
 It is not used nearly as much as Chief Delphi
 - [reddit /r/FRC](https://www.reddit.com/r/frc) is a subreddit for anything and everything related to the FIRST Robotics Competition.